Tuesday, 7 January 2025

 Sandwell Valley RSPB Reserve was an obvious choice for me to start the year.
 First, as I am a proud Brummie, born and raised in Birmingham, the reserve was chosen because it is the closest RSPB reserve to that fairest of cities.
 Secondly, way back in 1985, I had been interviewed for the RSPB warden’s job there.
 I remember the day well.
 It started with a walk around the reserve with other candidates for the post and the various RSPB officers.
 Then a meal at a plush hotel in nearby West Bromwich and back to the reserve for the individual interviews.
 I think I scuppered my chances by asking why the RSPB never bought small woodlands in places such as Trench Wood in Worcestershire.
 Instead their reserves to my naĂŻve mind consisted of being mostly on remote Scottish Islands.
 I was to learn over the coming year how myopic that view really was and how insultingly wrong.

-Back in the early 1980s, Trench Wood, close to Droitwich in Worcestershire, had a few pairs of Nightingales and beautiful Marsh Fritillary butterflies.
-Now both species are gone yet it remains a lovely woodland and a great place for orchids and butterflies, being a beautiful, tranquil Butterfly Conservation Society reserve.
+Back in the early 1980s, Trench Wood, close to Droitwich in Worcestershire, had around half a dozen pairs of Nightingales and beautiful Marsh Fritillary butterflies.
+Now both species are gone yet it remains a lovely woodland and a wonderful place for orchids and butterflies, being a beautiful, tranquil Butterfly Conservation Society reserve.

 Eventually back at the large visitor's centre I was soon joined and greeted by friends, the Upton Warren birders John Belsey, Dave Walker and Gert.
 A million thanks to these wonderful lads for the send-off.

-Now in their early forties, the two lads are still very keen birders after all those years.
-So the nickname for our little band of carbon twitchers from the last Big Year, 2005, that we did together was resurrected for a short while.
-In that year the three of us had travelled all over Britain, carbon twitching by car to be truthful, to each try to see 300 bird species, hence the term Big Year.
+Now in their early forties, the two lads, Ian and Ste,’ are still very keen birders after all those years.
+So the nickname for our little band of carbon twitchers from the last Big Year, 2005, that we did together, was resurrected for a short while.
+In that year, 2005, the three of us had travelled all over Britain, carbon twitching by car to be truthful, to each try to see three hundred bird species, hence the term Big Year.
 Ian had managed it, actually reaching 350!
-Steve had over 300 birds too.
-I missed out on 293, a whole summer having been spent driving around France and Spain birding and hill climbing.
+Steve had over three hundred birds too on his 2005 Big Year list.
+I missed out, finishing on 293, a whole summer having been spent driving around France and Spain birding and hill climbing.

-That year was mostly fabulous but it still has some bitter memories for me.
+That year was mostly fabulous but it still has a few bitter birding memories for me.
 I dipped the Belted Kingfisher!
-You may know that the bird was found on April the 1st, not a good day to find a less than five ever, seriously mega bird [CMF – Bill Oddie?
-Definitely!]
-Who would believe that a large, gaudy American kingfisher, only seen twice before in Britain, would be found in Staffordshire and so close to where I was supply teaching at the time in Dudley?
+You may know that the incredibly rare bird was found on April the 1st, 2005, not a good day to find a less than five ever seen in the UK, seriously mega bird.
+[CMF – Bill Oddie?
+Definitely!
+Read Bill Oddie’s Little Black Bird Book to see what these three letters denote.]
+Who would believe that an overly large, gaudy American kingfisher, only seen twice before in Britain, would be found in Staffordshire and so close to where I was supply teaching at the time in Dudley?
 Well at first no one did.
-Every birder whose pagers gave the mega alert tone thought the obvious.
+Every birder whose pagers gave the mega alert tone, a tone that sounds like an old fashioned boiling kettle, thought the obvious.
 It must be an April Fool’s Day prank.
-Only it wasn’t.
+Only it was not.
 The bird was performing fabulously beside a lake near Sherbrook House on the edge of Cannock Chase to the few believers, including my friends Ian and Steve.
 They had rushed there on hearing that wonderful whoop on the Rare Bird Alerts pagers.
-By the time I knew about the bird it was late evening and I had travelled to my brother, Paul’s house in Warwick by train and bicycle.
+By the time I knew about the bird it was late evening and I had travelled back after a to my brother, Paul’s house in Warwick by train and bicycle.

-Outside the house my huge, old VW LT 35 camper van was parked on the drive, my home at the time.
-I was too late to get to Sherbrook.
-Indeed it would have been illegal to go for the bird.
-The car tax on my van had expired on the last day of March, the day after the discovery of the bird.
+Outside my brother’s house my huge, old VW LT 35 camper van, was parked on the drive, my home at the time.
+I was too late on this Friday evening to get to Sherbrook.
+Indeed it would have been illegal for me to go for the bird in my campervan.
+The car tax on my van had expired on the last day of March, the day before the discovery of the bird.

-The lads, Ian and Steve came to rescue me and take me very early the next day to where a thousand plus expectant birders waited in the growing daylight.
+The lads, Ian and Steve came to rescue me and take me incredibly early the next day, a Saturday, to where a thousand plus expectant birders waited in the growing daylight.
 A birder unknown counted each person present as he always did at every twitch.
 Hundreds!
-The wooded slope adjacent where the bird had last been seen was covered by birders and their optical paraphernalia.
-The well-known, and the not so well-known bird photographers were lined up as at the goalmouth edge of some Premiership football match, each with their over large lens pointing towards the dead branches extending over the dank waters.
+The wooded slope adjacent to where the bird had last been seen was covered by birders and their optical paraphernalia.
+The well-known, and the not so well-known bird photographers, were lined up as at the goalmouth edge of some Premiership football match, each with their over large lens pointing towards the dead branches extending over the dank waters.
 A couple of hours flew by with no sign of the obviously departed bird.
 People started to leave and we started to consider doing the same thing.
-“It was on that branch yesterday,” didn’t help ease my disappointment but ever the optimist I waited.
+“It was on that branch yesterday,” did not help ease my disappointment but ever the optimist I waited.

 Back at Sandwell Valley RSPB Reserve, Phil Andrews and his partner were the next to arrive but Paul, my brother, was lost, having gone to the wrong Sandwell Valley centre.
-I phone called some instructions to him and relayed what had happened to the general amusement amongst the birders.
+I phoned him to give him some instructions and relayed what had happened to the general amusement amongst the birders.
 Eventually he arrived with my children Rebecca and Joshua.
 I felt proud to have them all there.

-Now if you haven’t been to Sandwell Valley you might imagine it to be surrounded by high rise flats and industrial buildings, council estates and motorways.
+Now if you have not been to Sandwell Valley, you might imagine it to be surrounded by high rise flats and industrial buildings, council estates and motorways.
 Nothing could be further from the truth.
 True, the sound of the nearby M5 can be heard and the way to the reserve entrance, before the magnificent bird-sculpted metal gateway, is through a built-up area of mostly older semi-detached houses on expansive housing estates.
-Yet the prospect from the visitors' centre is predominantly green and you can’t see any of those buildings.
-Oh all that I’ve mentioned is there alright; after all Sandwell Valley is in the centre of the West Midlands conurbation.
+Yet the prospect from the visitors' centre is predominantly green and you cannot see any of those buildings.
+Oh all that I have mentioned is there all right; after all Sandwell Valley is in the centre of the West Midlands conurbation.
 Yet over the river, beyond the lakes, pools and fields, there is a hillside golf course and all the built up areas are hidden by the same hill and the thousands of trees, many planted by the RSPB.
-Thankfully West Bromwich Albion's football ground is hidden by the same hill.
-Beautiful views were enjoyed by all, especially on this day, the first Biking Birder 2010 day, with a deep hoar frost and strong winter sunshine.
+Thankfully, West Bromwich Albion's football ground is fortunately hidden by the same hill.
+All enjoyed beautiful views, especially on this day, the first Biking Birder 2010 day, with a deep hoar frost and strong winter sunshine.

 A photographer from the local newspaper, the Express and Star arrived.
 He soon had everyone outside doing the Conga behind me at the front on my bike.
-Their pushes ensured I got off to a good start.
+Everyones pushes ensured I got off to a good start.
 One for the album.
-Mind you, his last photograph, of everyone doing their preferred finger gesture advising me to get going, wasn’t the one chosen for the next day newspaper article!
-For those who knew of my musical obsession with the late Frank Zappa's music, the gestures all seemed most apt.
+Mind you, his last photograph, of everyone doing their preferred finger gesture advising me to get going, was not the one chosen for the next day newspaper article!
+For those who knew of my musical obsession with the late Frank Zappa's music, some of the hand the gestures all seemed most apt.
 Arf!
 Arf!
 Arf!

 One o’clock and time to go and they all did just that; friends, family, RSPB staff and press photographer all left, leaving me to go around the reserve on my own.
 I rode down to a small area of unfrozen water where there were plenty of ducks to count.
 There were seventeen Tufted Duck to be seen, a pair of Mute Swans, sixteen Teal, a few Canada Geese, thirty six Mallard, two male Wigeon, eight Pochard and a male Gadwall, over 150 Coot, around twenty Moorhen, around 200 Black-headed Gulls and, best of all, six splendid Goosanders [28 to 38], four of them males, standing on the ice.

-At the end of the day the year list stood at 39 and the distance I had cycled was 24 miles.
+At the end of the day the year list stood at 39 and the distance I had cycled was twenty-four miles.

 23.34 miles 1168 feet elevation up 1529 feet down